Memory consolidation: Sleep consolidation

 Other studies have examined the process of replay which has been described as a reactivation of patterns that were stimulated during a learning phase.
 Replay has been demonstrated in the hippocampus and this has lent support to the notion that it serves a consolidation purpose.
 However, replay is not specific to sleep and both rats and primates show signs during restful-awake periods.
 Also, replay may simply be residual activation in areas that were involved previously in the learning phase and may have no actual effect on consolidation.
 This reactivation of the memory traces has also been seen in non-REM sleep specifically for hippocampus-dependant memories.
 Researchers have noted strong reactivation of the hippocampus during sleep immediately after a learning task.
 This reactivation led to enhanced performance on the learned task.
 One such experiment had participants learn word pair associations (declarative memories) before either retention periods of sleep or periods of wakefulness.
 Researchers found that retrieval expectancy played a role as to whether participants were able to retain the information, as the participants that had been told about the delayed retrieval test performed better.
 However, their research showed that sleep was more likely to benefit the consolidation of memories if the information was relevant to future events or behaviors.
 Researchers following this line of work have come to assume that dreams are a by-product of the reactivation of the brain areas and this can explain why dreams may be unrelated to the information being consolidated.
 The dream experience itself is not what enhances memory performance but rather it is the reactivation of the neural circuits that causes this.
 Other researchers have looked at the role growth hormones play in the consolidation of memories, particularly those of procedural and declarative memories.
 They found that although growth hormones support general brain systems and memory functioning, it is still unclear if growth hormones play a role in the formation and processing of particular memories during sleep periods.

 Cortical slow oscillation- and spindle-complexes

 Memory consolidation during sleep via reactivation of prior experiences and information is associated with sleep signatures of cortical "slow oscillations" and sleep spindles that are involved in the information flow between relevant brain areas.
 A more complete understanding of these mechanics may possibly allow purposely enabling or strengthening this reactivation.

-Zif268 & REM sleep
+Zif268 and REM sleep

 Zif268 is an Immediate early gene (IEG) thought to be involved in neuroplasticity by an up-regulation of the transcription factor during REM sleep after pre-exposure to an enriched environment.
 Results from studies testing the effects of zif268 on mice brains postmortem, suggest that a waking experience prior to sleep can have an enduring effect in the brain, due to an increase of neuroplasticity.